 New buildings constructed within the PUD-5 District shall comply with the provisions of Section 22.20 of the Ordinance.
-Notwithstanding the above, new commercial buildings containing uses identified in Sections 13.82.4 and 13.82.7 and new residential buildings identified in Section 13.82.1, shall comply with LEED Gold level criteria.
+Notwithstanding the above, new commercial laboratory and office buildings containing uses identified in Sections 13.82.4 and 13.82.7 and new residential buildings identified in Section 13.82.1, shall comply with LEED Gold level criteria.
 In connection with the submission requirements of Section 22.24.2.a., the developer of such buildings shall submit a Statement of Energy Design Intent produced through the EnergyStar Target Finder tool, or comparable method.
-New institutional buildings will meet LEED Gold level criteria, unless the technological specifications of a proposed specialized research facility are such that the developer can demonstrate the impracticability of achieving the LEED Gold level criteria or the inordinate impact achieving the LEED Gold level would have on such specialized research facility.
+New institutional buildings shall meet LEED Gold level criteria, unless the technological specifications of a proposed specialized academic research facility are such that the developer can demonstrate the impracticability of achieving the LEED Gold level criteria or the inordinate impact achieving the LEED Gold level would have on such specialized academic research facility.
+In such a case, the building shall continue to meet the applicable requirement in Section 22.20, and the required submission shall enumerate additional measures that will be taken to reduce energy use or employ renewable energy systems to the greatest extent feasible.
 New buildings in the PUD-5 District must incorporate an integrated design approach and incorporate the best practices for meeting sustainability in the following five (5) areas:

 a.

-Energy and Emissions; Steam.
+Energy and Emissions: Steam.
 Each new building must conserve building energy and, to the extent applicable, reduce carbon/GHG emissions.
-The Developer, with each Development within the PUD-5 District, must evaluate the potential for on-site energy generation or the construction of co-generation facilities within the PUD-5 District that will serve the new building and other buildings located within the PUD-5 District.
+The Developer, with each Development within the PUD-5 District, must evaluate the potential for on-site energy generation or the construction of cogeneration facilities within the PUD-5 District that will serve the new building and other buildings located within the PUD-5 District.
 A Development Proposal for a commercial building shall include a study, prepared by the Developer, considering the feasibility of connecting the building identified in the Development Proposal to the existing district steam system.

 b.
 Urban Site and Landscaping; Water Management.
 The Developer, for each new building, must explore opportunities for (i) potable water use reductions, (ii) storm water management using open spaces, (iii) the incorporation of indigenous vegetation and (iv) storm water for irrigation purposes.
-At a minimum, all new buildings within the PUD-5 District must meet the Department of Public Works' standards for water quality management and the retention/detention of the difference between the 2-year 24-hour pre-construction runoff hydrograph and the post-construction 25year 24-hour runoff hydrograph.
+At a minimum, all new-commercial buildings within the PUD-5 District must meet the Department of Public Works' standards for water quality management and the retention/detention of the difference between the 2-year 24-hour pre-construction runoff hydrograph and the post-construction 25-year 24-hour runoff hydrograph.